symonk/profiler/README.md

 ### :four: Block Profiling

 Block profiling captures how long a program spends off CPU blocked by either a mutex or a channel operation.
-The following things cases are measured:
+The following events are recorded:

  * `select` operations
  * `channel send` operations